top of page

 • Optional: Powdered sugar or melted white chocolate – For dusting or drizzling.

-This list is flexible—swap croissants for brioche, use almond milk for a lighter touch, or add chocolate chips for extra indulgence.
+This list is flexible.
+Swap croissants for brioche or use almond milk for a lighter touch.
+You can also add chocolate chips for extra indulgence.
 The key is quality ingredients, especially the Biscoff, which brings that signature cookie-butter flavor.

 Step-by-Step: How to Make Air-Fryer Biscoff Croissant Bread-Pudding Bombs

-This recipe is a breeze, taking about 40 minutes from start to finish, including prep and air-frying.
+This recipe takes about 40 minutes from start to finish, including prep and air-frying.
 Your air fryer will do the heavy lifting, delivering crispy, golden bombs with a gooey center.
 Let’s break it down.

 1. Prep the Croissants

 Tear the croissants into bite-sized pieces (about 1-inch chunks) and place them in a large mixing bowl.
-Day-old croissants work best as they absorb the custard without getting soggy.
+Day-old croissants work best.
+They absorb the custard without getting soggy.
 If your croissants are fresh, lightly toast them in the air fryer at 300°F for 3-4 minutes to dry them out.

 2. Make the Custard